Technical Requirements For Screening

 Technical Formatting Guide

-Short Film & FeaturesAesthetica is a digital festival and we only accept Quicktime files created using the below specifications.
-We will not accept playable DVDs, tapes, or film reels.
+Short Film & FeaturesAesthetica is a digital festival and we only accept Quicktime files.
+We do not accept playable DVDs, DCPs, tapes, or film reels.

 - Quicktime wrapper – Apple ProRes 422 codec (h.264 will be accepted in bandwidth is an issue.)